 As farmers often raise animals for food, they are responsible for the wellbeing of these animals while they are in their care.
 Farmers not only balance animal wellbeing with the other sections of the Sustainability Circle, they must often balance the impacts of treatments which may have short-term negative impacts but have much more positive benefits for the animal in the long term.
 Rather than simply looking at the impact of a single event on an animal in isolation, farmers must take responsibility for the animal’s wellbeing for the full time that the animal is in their care.

 Farmers are active members of their local community, providing jobs, supporting other local business and often sustaining local charities and community groups.
 Farmers must also respond to changing community expectations over time and engage with the broader community to help answer questions and alleviate concerns about modern farming.

-Farmers also rely on effectively utilising natural resource and endeavour that resources are used in a sustainable manner.
-Many farmers see themselves as stewards of their surroundings and plan to leave the land in a better condition for following generations and the plants and animals which share the local and regional environments.
+Farmers also rely on Australia’s natural resources to help produce the food we eat and the fibres we use.
+Many farmers see themselves as stewards of their surroundings and plan to leave the land in a better condition for following generations as well as maintain the biodiversity that supports the plants and animals that share local and regional environments.

 The sometimes competing needs and priorities of the Sustainability Circle means decisions are often made by balancing these different aspects.
 This also means different farmers may make different decisions based on how they are impacted by the different sections.

 Farming also involves risk around such things as production, climate and market prices.
 A farmer must also take account of these future risks in their decision frameworks.

 What may look from the outside as a simple action, may or may not be possible due to the complex balancing of the many issues shown by the Sustainability Circle.

 Responsible and sustainable production requires and understanding and thoughtful balancing of all the sections of the Sustainability Circle by farmers.